learningequality/kolibri/.github/PULL_REQUEST_TEMPLATE.md

 ### References

-* related issues and PRs
+when applicable, please provide:

-* related trello links
+* references to related issues and PRs
-* related mockups or specs
+* links to mockups or specs for new features
-* links to dependency updates
+* links to the diffs for dependency updates, e.g. in iceqube or the perseus plugin